mjordan/islandora_workbench_docs/docs/checking_if_nodes_exist.md

     Another assumption Workbench makes is that the values do not contain any spaces.
 They can however contain underscores, hyphens, and colons.

+!!! note
+    If you are using the configuration described in "[Adding children to nodes that already exist](/islandora_workbench_docs/paged_and_compound/#adding-children-to-nodes-that-already-exist)", Workbench can't reliably check if child/page nodes corrsponding to files in an input directory already exist.
+Follow advice provided on that page to prevent duplicate child/page nodes from being added, not the configurations described on this page.

 ## Creating the required View